 The currency is the birr (ETB).
 For current exchange rates visit www.xe.com.

 It’s relatively easy to exchange money in Ethiopia – either at the airport on arrival or in one of the many banks.
 However please note that smaller towns, including Lalibela, often do not have exchange facilities.

 Credit cards and travellers cheques

 Travellers’ cheques are difficult to exchange in Ethiopia and credit cards are not widely accepted.
 We recommend that you bring cash as ATM machines are few and far between.
+There is access to ATM machines in the centre of Addis Ababa and in a range of 5* hotels.
 US dollars are generally the best currency to bring.

 Best time to go

 Most of Ethiopia is blessed with a fairly pleasant temperature year round, but like much of Africa it has wet and dry seasons.
 In the north most of the rain falls between June and October, while in the Omo Valley the rains arrive in mid July, lasting until September.
 The temperature in the south, including the Omo Valley, can be quite hot, while the altitude of the north means that temperatures are typically more moderate and can be cold in the mountains at night.